Out Of State Driver With Pennsylvania DUI Lawyer

 - Reporting of all traffic convictions and License Suspensions/revocations of out of state drivers to the home state licensing agency, as well as other appropriate information.

 - The assurance of uniform and predictable treatment of drivers, achived by the treating of offenses committed in other states as though they have been committed in the home state.

 With respect to DUI/DWI convictions, the DLC seeks to ensure that home states will honor the convictions of member states.
 PennDOT, the Pennsylvania department of motor vehicles equivalent, will report to an out-of-state driver’s home DMV upon conviction, and it is likely that their home DMV will immediately comply by mailing an official notice of suspension with a date of suspension initiation enclosed.
 Even non-member states are likely to impose a suspension; they are simply not bound by all the provisions within the DLC.

 With this agreement among states to enforce the DUI/DWI convictions of other states, it is essential that out-of-state drivers fight a Pennsylvania DUI if they wish to maintain their driving privileges in their home state.

 How the DLC Affects Pennsylvanians

-A second or subsequent DUI conviction will result in a loss of driving privileges, though.
-The state DMV will report the conviction to PennDOT and PennDOT will mail the resident an official notice of suspension and the date it begins.
-Only upon surrender of the individual's driver's license will credit for the suspension begin.
+A second or subsequent DUI conviction will result in the loss of driving privileges, however.
+The state DMV will report the conviction to PennDOT, and PennDOT will mail the resident an official notice of suspension and the date it begins.
+Only upon surrender of the individual’s driver’s license will credit for the suspension begin.

 However, it is likely that there will be an interim period between conviction in the member state and PennDOT receiving notice of the conviction.
-During this period, a Pennsylvania resident may continue to drive in Pennsylvania until notified by PennDOT of their Pennsylvania license suspension.
+During this period, a Pennsylvania resident may continue to drive in Pennsylvania until he or she is notified by PennDOT of his or her Pennsylvania license suspension.

 Why Do I Need a Lawyer?